toddcf/toddcf-author/README.md

 - Some sort of background artwork that I will probably have to commission.
 - Image of script's title page slides in from the left.
 - Synopsis on the left.
+- "Henchmen Wanted" section will also have embedded video of "Expendable."

 ### Music